USD to PKR Rate Today: What Drives Pakistan's Exchange Rate

 Introduction

-Understanding SBP Interbank Rates and Open Market Difference
+Understanding SBP Interbank Rate and Open Market Difference

 Frequently Asked Questions